Guide to Finger Taping for Climbers

 When to Tape:

--If you have been dealing with flexor tenosynovitis (maybe).
+If you've been dealing with flexor tenosynovitis (maybe).

 Tape we recommend: Leukotape

-To apply H tape, use tape about 8-10 cm long and 1.5 cm wide.
-We recommend Leukotape, which has more tension than general “climber’s tape.”
-Rip the tape in half from each end, leaving about a 1 cm chunk of tape in the middle.
-When applying the tape, flex your PIP to about 60 degrees.
-Tighten down the upper strip (closest to your fingertip) and then the lower strip, making sure to keep the finger flexed the whole time.
-The upper strip can be slightly tighter.
+To apply H tape, use approximately 8-10 cm of tape that is about 1.5 cm wide.
+We recommend using Leukotape, which has more tension than standard climber’s tape.
+Rip the tape in half from each end, leaving about a 1 cm section in the middle.
+When applying the tape, flex your proximal interphalangeal (PIP) joint to about 60 degrees.

 X-TAPE